iszczesniak/cpp/containers/index.md

 of the elements has the move semantics implemented.
 Finally, the old memory is released.

-In comparison with other containers, the vector performs very well if the reallocation does not frequently happen.
-For instance, if we build a vector

 The performance of the vector drops not only when elements are frequently reallocated, but also when elements are frequently inserted or removed.
-Since the vector guarantees memory contiguity, when an element is inserted or removed, the elements the follow have to be moved (or copied) one-by-one.
+When an element is inserted or removed, the elements that follow have to be moved (or copied) one-by-one, because the vector has to guarantee the memory contiguity.

+In comparison with other containers, the vector performs very well if the reallocation, insertion and removal do not frequently happen, for instance, if we build a vector, fill it in, and then random-access the elements frequently.

 ### `std::list<T>`

-The list offers:

-* fast element insertion and removal, but at the cost of...

-* iterative element access only.
+The list does not store its elements contiguously in memory, but stores them in different locations at the heap, which were allocated separately.
+Then the elements are doubly-linked, which implies:

+* **fast insertion and removal**, because elements do not have to be reallocated, and neither the elements that follow have to be moved one-by-one,

+* **iterative access only**, because to access some element, we have to get to it through the elements that proceed or follow it.

-The list does not offer random access, even though it could with a more elaborate implementation.
-However, C++ aims at providing fast and lean tools, and such a bloated list would decrease performance for an unsuspecting user.
+The list does not offer element random access, even though it could with a more elaborate implementation.
+However, C++ aims at providing fast and lean tools, and such a bloated list would decrease performance.
+The list of type `std::list` offers the minimal functionality required, but with superior (time and memory) performance.

-Iterative element access is all we get, and that's ofter all we need.

 ### `std::deque<T>`